raspberrypilearning/coder-html-css-lessons/Lesson-1/lesson-plan-1.md

 ### Homework

-Students should be asked to think of their favourite evening meal and find out the recipe, ready for the next lesson.
+Students should be asked to think of their favourite Tv Program, Game, Book, or item and write a review of it ready for the next lesson.